 The original Sony Cyber-Shot RX100 was a landmark release, with excellent image quality and high-speed performance, all packed into a metal body around the size of a pack of playing cards.
-We’re now on the sixth iteration of the RX100, and all six models are still available as new today.
+We’re now on the sixth iteration of the RX100, and bizarrely all six models are still available as new today – and some of these offer great camera deals.

 Although the heart of the RX100 range has remained the same, Sony has added various features and made changes to the handling of each successive release.
 In this article, we compare what the last three models in the line offer.

-These aren’t the cheapest camera, so by looking at where the models are the same and where they differ, you'll have better idea of which makes the most sense against your budget.
+These aren’t the cheapest cameras, so by looking at where the models are the same and where they differ, you'll have better idea of which makes the most sense against your budget.

 Sony RX100 III vs RX100 IV vs RX100 V vs RX100 VI: Sensor and processor